aaron-obrien/CCG_prescriptions_project/README.md

     '''

+    # Ensure the required packages are loaded
-    # Import requests as pandas package.
+    # (Import requests and pandas packages).
     import requests
     import pandas as pd